prekshaupatel/Structural-MRI-Lab/README.md

 - To check the results, please examine the log.txt file that was created after running the program

 ### References
-The script pertain to the course material taught in NS 101L at UCLA by Dr. Grisham
+The scripts pertain to the course material taught in NS 101L at UCLA by Dr. Grisham